 Accelerated Bachelors to Masters/DNP

 The following are the requirements for admission into the OHSU School of Nursing Accelerated Bachelors to Masters/D.N.P. degree programs.
-Please note that all science prerequisites (A&P, microbiology, and genetics) must be complete within 7 years of the start date of the program.
+Please note that all science prerequisites (A&P, microbiology, nutrition, and genetics) must be complete within 7 years of the start date of the program.

 - Accelerated Bachelors to Masters in Nurse Midwifery